udongo/udongo/upgrading.md

 # Upgrade guide
+## From 7.3 to 7.4
+### Content picture link target
+You can now mark the target for content picture url (eg _blank).

+To make these changes work, checkout the code in `apps/views/frontend/flexible_content/_picture.html.erb`

+## From 7.2 to 7.3
+No actions are required.

 ## From 7.1 to 7.2
 ### Content picture 'disallow resize'
 You now have the option to disable resizing pictures in the flexible content.
 We